magento/devdocs/guides/v2.0/mtf/mtf_entities/mtf_fixture.md

 {% endhighlight xml%}

-Repository is located in `Repository` directory of corresponding module.
-That contains subdirectory with the name of fixture, and repository XML file in it with the name of fixture field.
+The repository is located in the `Repository` directory of the corresponding module.
+The `Repository` directory contains a subdirectory with the name of fixture, and repository XML file in it with the name of fixture field.

-Put repository `LayoutUpdates.xml` in `<magento_roo>/dev/tests/functional/app/Magento/Widget/Test/Repository/Widget/LayoutUpdates.xml`.
+The repository is located in `<magento_roo>/dev/tests/functional/app/Magento/Widget/Test/Repository/Widget/LayoutUpdates.xml`.

-Bellow is the code of `LayoutUpdates.xml`.
-There two datasets defined.
-Which of them to choose you can define in your test.
+Following is the code of `LayoutUpdates.xml`.
+It specifies two datasets that you can choose to define in your test.

 {% highlight xml %}
 <?xml version="1.0" ?>